kamiazya/web-csv-toolbox/.changeset/yellow-chefs-run.md

 ---
-"web-csv-toolbox": patch
+"web-csv-toolbox": minor
 ---

 Support parsing CSV by WASM build by Rust

 - **New Features**
 	- Introduced WebAssembly support for high-performance CSV parsing in the CSV Toolbox, including new APIs and limitations.
-	- Added a weekly update schedule for npm and cargo package dependencies.
+	- Added a weekly update schedule for cargo package dependencies.
 	- Implemented a Vite plugin for integrating WebAssembly modules into projects.

 - **Enhancements**